polkadot-developers/polkadot-docs/develop/toolkit/api-libraries/papi.md

     })
     ```

-    Ensure that you replace `INSERT_DESTINATION_ADDRESS` and `INSERT_VALUE` with the actual destination address and value, respectively.
+    Ensure you replace `INSERT_DESTINATION_ADDRESS` and `INSERT_VALUE` with the actual destination address and value, respectively.

-- The `txFromCallData` method allows you to send a transaction by using the call data.
+- The `txFromCallData` method allows you to send a transaction using the call data.
 This option accepts binary call data and constructs the transaction from it.
 It validates the input upon creation and will throw an error if invalid data is provided.
 The pattern is as follows:

     ```typescript
     const callData = Binary.fromHex("0x...")